AseemWangoo/flutter_programs/README.md

 TwitterSignInWebsite -> Using firebase, created sign in and sign out process with Twitter.
 Contains 2 files, main.dart(for displaying buttons) and Detailed Screen.dart (for displaying data from firebase)

 Animation.dart -> Simple animation of Flutter logo on the main screen

+GraphQL.dart -> How to use GraphQL in Flutter.